One of the premier delicacies of the sea, lobster is delicious on its own, or as an ingredient in other dishes.

 Broiling and Baking: This method gets top marks for presentation and appearance.
 All but a little bit of the meat at the tip of the tail is cut out and sits on top of the shell, piggyback-style.
 Lifting the meat out of the tail also makes for quicker baking times.

-Grilling: Grilling is a fast and easy cooking method to present a delectable dish, even better when accompanied with your own herb infused butter.
+Grilling: Grilling is a fast and easy cooking method to present a delectable dish, even better when accompanied with baby potatoes and herb-infused butter.

 Par Boiling: In recipes calling for raw or partially cooked meat, par boiling the tail makes it easier to remove from the shell.
 In rapidly boiling water, cook claws for 5 minutes and tails for 2 minutes, then plunge into an ice bath immediately to stop the cooking process.
 Remove meat from the shell and continue as per the recipe.